- 1 cup fat-free plain Greek yogurt

 - In a small bowl, combine the first eight ingredients.
 Pour 1/4 cup yogurt mixture into a large resealable plastic bag; add turkey.
 Seal bag and turn to coat; refrigerate turkey for 8 hours or overnight.
 Cover and refrigerate remaining yogurt mixture.

 - Drain and discard marinade.
-Using long-handled tongs, moisten a paper towel with cooking oil and lightly coat the grill rack.
+Moisten a paper towel with cooking oil.
+Using long-handled tongs, lightly coat the grill rack.

 - Grill, covered, over medium heat or broil 4 in. from the heat for 15-20 minutes or until a thermometer reads 170°, turning occasionally.
 Let stand for 5 minutes before slicing.